Hongtae/DKGL/README.md

 # Project DKGL
-Game Library for C\++ and Python
+Cross-platform 3D Game Library for C\++ and Python.
-This project contains two modules, DK and PyDK.
+This project contains two frameworks, DK and PyDK.
 DK is core library for C\++ and PyDK is Python bindings for DK.

 # DK (Core Library)